JanKubesIsBest/Ai-Calories-Tracker-KMP/README.md

 ```

 As you can see, the only *"logic"* here is adding a new meal.
 This is achieved through the function `viewModel.processUserIntents(userIntent: MealsInDayIntent.AddMeal(desc: newMeal))`, which sends a signal to the view model: *"Hey, I'm adding a new meal."* Everything else is then handled by the shared side of the application — **Kotlin Multiplatform is simply beautiful!**

-That's about it.
-One day, I plan to upload the app to the App Store, so stay tuned! 🚀